-Brookstone Schools, which opened its doors in 2001, is a non-denominational Christian school incorporating a biblical worldview into quality education for under-resourced families in Charlotte.
+Opening its doors in 2001, Brookstone Schools is a non-denominational Christian school incorporating a biblical worldview into quality education for under-resourced families in Charlotte.
 Its students are equipped academically, socially, and spiritually for future lives of leadership and service.

 The Mebane Foundation has supported Brookstone since 2012 when it awarded the school a three-year grant to launch the Straight to the Top summer literacy camp.
-Since then, the Foundation has invested almost half a million dollars in this inspiring program.
-This year, the Foundation provided a grant of $85,000 to support the camp, subsidize a reading specialist to provide teacher training and in-class supervision, and fund diagnostic testing for reading difficulties by a licensed clinical psychologist.
+Since then, the Foundation has invested more than half a million dollars in this inspiring program.
+This year, the Foundation provided a grant of $130,000 to support the summer reading program, subsidize academic year learning interventions, replenish supplies, and fund diagnostic testing for reading difficulties by a licensed clinical psychologist.

-“Brookstone Schools has been a superstar in our portfolio of grantees ever since I met Suzanne back in 2012,” said Mebane Foundation President Larry Colbourne.
+“Brookstone Schools has been a superstar in our portfolio of grantees ever since I met Suzanne (Wilson, director of Major Gifts and Planned Giving) back in 2012,” said Mebane Foundation President Larry Colbourne.
 “They continue to lead by example.
 Families and children who have benefited from their holistic approach to education have been extremely fortunate.
-All that to say; Brookstone is never satisfied and is always looking for new ways to support their families and to improve.
-With the addition of John as the most recent head of school, I think Brookstone’s future is more promising than ever.”
+Brookstone is never satisfied and is always looking for new ways to support their families and to improve.“

 More Than Academics

-Last year, all of the teachers took ACES training to help them better identify the signs of distress in children and to give them strategies to address those needs in the classroom.
+Teachers took ACES training to help them better identify the signs of distress in children and to equip them with strategies to address those needs in the classroom.

 About Brookstone Schools

 Brookstone Schools is a non-profit Christ-centered school serving urban children and families since 2001.
-Brookstone offers an opportunity for parents who want a choice in how they educate their children but are unable to afford private education.
+Brookstone offers an opportunity for parents who want to choose how to educate their children but cannot afford private education.
 Students learn not only facts but how to use this knowledge for future lives of leadership and service.
 Brookstone is located in Uptown Charlotte (301 South Davidson St., Charlotte, N.C.
 28202).
 All gifts made to Brookstone Schools are tax-deductible.
 For more information, please visit www.brookstoneschools.org. or contact Suzanne Wilson, director of major gifts, at (704) 392-6330 or Suzanne.firstname.lastname@example.org.